-This project follows the country's NAPA's adaptation priority list, which already considers costeffectiveness as a key concern for the prioritization of measures.
+It should be noted that this project follows the country's NAPA's adaptation priority list, which already considers cost-effectiveness as a key concern for the prioritization of measures.
 The measures are furthermore linked to recent UNFCCC and World Bank concepts such as no-regrets and low-regrets strategies for adaptation.
 The specific project interventions will follow a ranking of costs and benefits, including inputs needed (e.g. labor, materials, finances, time) and positive outcomes (e.g. increased income, increased livelihood security, better flood/drought protection).
 Underlying needs or demand for the activity, level of familiarity with, and acceptability of activities (including attention to differing responses by gender) and environmental benefits will also be considered.